exakat/php-dictionary/dictionary/flamegraph.ini.rst

 Flame graphs are a visualization tool used to understand where a program spends its time — especially useful for performance profiling.

-They help you quickly spot hot paths in code — functions or routines that consume the most CPU or other resources.
+They help quickly spot hot paths in code: functions or routines that consume the most CPU or other resources.

 See also https://timotijhof.net/posts/2020/profiling-php-at-scale/, https://derickrethans.nl/flamboyant-flamegraphs.html, https://daniellockyer.com/php-flame-graphs/